IBM/AI-on-Power-Level3/docs/Lab1/lab1-overview.md

 - **Model Access**: IBM watsonx users can leverage Hugging Face's pre-trained models (like GPT, BERT, etc.) from its model hub to fine-tune or deploy in enterprise environments using Watsonx’s scalable infrastructure.
 - **Fine-Tuning and Customization**: Businesses can use Hugging Face models in Watsonx to fine-tune them with proprietary data while benefiting from watsonx’s AI governance and compliance tools.
-- **Deployment**: Hugging Face models can be integrated into IBM watsonx to deploy at scale on hybrid cloud or on-premise environments, ensuring enterprise-level security and performance.
+- **Deployment**: Hugging Face models can be integrated into IBM watsonx to deploy at scale on hybrid cloud or on-premises environments, ensuring enterprise-level security and performance.

 Together, Hugging Face provides the models, and watsonx offers the enterprise-ready infrastructure for secure, large-scale, compliant deployment.
 Read [this blog](https://developer.ibm.com/blogs/awb-hugging-face-and-ibm-working-together-in-open-source/){target="_blank"} to understand more about how IBM and Hugging Face are working to bring open source communities together for enterprise AI.